toeverything/blocksuite/packages/docs/editor-state.md

 # Editor State

-The Editor State is the core data structure of the editor.
+The editor state represents the core data structure of the editor.
 It contains the document, selection, and any other state relevant to the editor.
-It is immutable, and can only be updated by applying transactions.
+It can only be updated by applying transactions.
 You can think of it as a snapshot of the editor at a given point in time.
 We can always restore the editor to a previous state.

 There are mainly three parts of the editor state: